Bennie Thompson: Tenure

 Thompson became an outspoken advocate for the Gulf Coast after Hurricanes Katrina and Rita hit in 2005.
 From his position on the Homeland Security Committee, he pushed for accountability at the Federal Emergency Management Agency (FEMA) and a careful review of the role of the Red Cross in the time of disaster.
 He also pursued waste, fraud, and abuse in hurricane contracting and called for preferences to be given to small and Gulf Coast businesses in the recovery and rebuilding of the affected states.
 Thompson is the founding member of the bipartisan Gulf Coast Recovery & Rebuilding Caucus in the House of Representatives.

 Thompson's voting record has been decidedly liberal; he is by far the most liberal member of the Mississippi delegation and arguably one of the most liberal congressmen ever to represent the state.
-He is a founding member of the Congressional Progressive Caucus.
 His legislative platform focuses mainly on homeland security, civil rights, agriculture and rural issues, equal education, and health care reform.
 In 1975, he became one of the original plaintiffs in the Ayers Case, which concerned the adequate funding of predominantly black educational institutes in Mississippi.
 In 2000, Thompson wrote legislation that created the National Center for Minority Health and Health Care Disparities.

 During his tenure as chairman of the Homeland Security Committee, Thompson focused on assuring that state and local officials, as well as first responders (fire, police, EMTs), got the resources they needed to protect their communities.
 Thompson was particularly concerned about local officials getting adequate resources, having been a volunteer firefighter and a local elected official for 24 years.